 Available on

-While it’s easy to assume that Notion is simply a software where businesses can store information, it actually works pretty well as an online agenda planner.
-With its customization tools, teams can note down what tasks need to be completed each day, and plan for weeks and months ahead.
+With Notion’s customization tools, teams can note what tasks need to be completed each day and plan for weeks and months ahead.

-This solution also provides a wide range of templates that assist teams with task management, planning, and scheduling.
+This agenda-planning tool also provides a wide range of templates that assist teams with task management, planning, and scheduling.
 Not to mention the fact that it’s easy to manage documents and attach notes with Notion.

-One could argue that Notion doesn’t provide the same kind of flexibility or dynamic task planning that other solutions on this list do.
+One could argue that Notion doesn’t provide the same kind of flexibility or dynamic task planning that other solutions on this list do, but it’s a good fit for businesses with straightforward task-planning needs.

 Pros